Celestial Quantum Error Correction I: Qubits from Noncommutative Klein Space: Kleinian Noncommutative Geometry

 It turns out that the symmetry becomes forthright by generalizing the construction from $\mathbb{K}^{2,2}$ to more generic \textit{hyperkähler} spacetimes.
 Let us recall some basic facts about these spaces.
 There exists a canonical (Darboux) system of coordinates such that they are equipped with the following non-degenerate metric and symplectic structures

-If $ds^2$ has Euclidean signature this requires $z_i$ and $\bar{z}_i$ to be complex conjugates.
-In the Kleinian case we will take them to be real and independent.
+If $ds^2$ has Euclidean signature, this requires $z_i$ and $\bar{z}_i$ to be complex conjugates.
+In the Kleinian case, we will take them to be real and independent.
 There are two other almost complex structures $\Sigma^+= dz^1 \wedge dz^2$ and $\Sigma^-=d\bar{z}^1 \wedge d\bar{z}^2$ which can be thought as ${\rm SL}(2,\mathbb{R})$ invariant pairings.
 Our construction above is equivalent to `quantizing' $\Sigma^0$ while leaving $\Sigma^\pm$ commutative.
-Indeed, for flat Klein space, or asymptotically flat in the sense discussed, we can take $\Omega_{ij}\to \delta_{ij}$.
-We now see that in the generic case we shall impose, at least locally\,\footnote{Of course, locally we can always choose a tetrad frame such that $\Omega_{ij}\to \delta_{ij}$.
-However, here we are taking advantage of the integrability structure (imposed by Einstein equations) that allows us to find a coordinate system ${z_i,\bar{z}_j}$ for the 2-form $\Omega_{ij}$, just as in the flat case. }
+Indeed, for flat Klein space, or asymptotically flat in the sense discussed, we can take $\Omega_{ij}\to \delta_{ij}$.\,\footnote{Note that our procedure works for generic K\"ahler spacetimes, since locally we can always choose a tetrad frame such that $\Omega_{ij}\to \delta_{ij}$, after which the derivation proceeds in the same way.
+It would be interesting to interpret the following as a kleinian version of non-commutative instantons.} We now see that in the generic case we shall impose, at least locally\,\footnote{ Here we are taking advantage of the integrability structure (imposed by Einstein equations) that allows us to find a coordinate system ${z_i,\bar{z}_j}$ for the 2-form $\Omega_{ij}$, just as in the flat case. }, the following commutation relations

-In noncommutative geometry we also have the operator
+In noncommutative geometry, we also have the operator

 combining both symmetric and antisymmetric structures \eqref{eq:dso}.
 We anticipate that this canonical system and its symmetries define the \textit{physical} Hilbert space, where we will set up the error-correcting code.
 The \textit{encoding/logical} space enjoys a discretized version of such symmetry group.
 Let us first understand the continuum case, and postpone the discretization analysis to section \ref{sec:2qbsym}.